raspberrypilearning/scary-spot-the-difference/en/step_1.md

 --- /no-print ---

-While the player is busily searching for all the differences in an image, all of a sudden a scary image will appear, along with a blood-curdling scream!
+While the player is searching for all the differences in an image, suddenly a scary image will appear, and a blood-curdling scream will resound!

 --- collapse ---
 ---